tzyganu/Magento2SampleModule/README.md

  - Frontend list and view for the entity mentioned above
  - Backend relation (many to many) to catalog products. on the edit form there is a tab called 'Products' similar to related products.
 On the product edit page there is a tab called Authors.
  - List on Author view page on frontend the related products paginated and with a sorting options.
+ - List related authors on product view page.
+There is a problem with the pagination due to a Magento2 bug [#970](https://github.com/magento/magento2/issues/970)

 The other types of entities and features listed in **the purpose** will follow.